Travel.State.Gov > International Travel > Country Information > Nigeria International Travel Information

 Travelers Who Require Accessibility Assistance: Persons with disabilities can expect to experience difficultly in terms of accessibility and accommodation.

 Nigeria has a number of well trained doctors, yet medical facilities are generally poor.
-Many medicines are unavailable.
-Caution should be taken when purchasing medicines locally as counterfeit pharmaceuticals are a common problem and may be difficult to distinguish from genuine medications.
+Many medicines are unavailable, including medications for diabetes and hypertension.
+Caution should be taken when purchasing medicines locally, as counterfeit pharmaceuticals are a common problem and may be difficult to distinguish from genuine medications.
 Hospitals often expect immediate cash payment for health services.

 We do not pay medical bills.
 Be aware that U.S. Medicare does not apply overseas.